pulumi/pulumi/docs/design/packages.md

 #### Constraints

-To support rich validation, even in the presence of representations that faciliate data interoperability, CocoIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):
+To support rich validation, even in the presence of representations that facilitate data interoperability, CocoIL supports additional constraints on `number`, `string`, and array types, inspired by [JSON Schema](http://json-schema.org/):

 * For `number`s: